JagpreetGrewal/capstoneGUI/README.md

-##Start Menu
+# GUI

-This is a React-based start menu for an application.
+This is a React-based start menu (so far) for an application.
 It features a background image, the current time and date, and text prompting the user to slide/click to start.
-##Prerequisites
+## Prerequisites

 Before you can compile and run this app, you'll need to have the following tools installed on your system:

 * Node.js (v12 or higher)
 * npm (v6 or higher)

-##Installation
+## Installation

 To install the dependencies required by this app, run the following command in the root directory of the project: